Neocky/Text2McBook/README.md

 ### Denizen

 [Denizen](https://denizenscript.com/) is a scripting plugin for minecraft servers.
 The `denizen` format will format the text for the `text` property in [Book Script Containers](https://meta.denizenscript.com/Docs/Search/book#book%20script%20containers).
 It will replace new line symbols with `<n>` and indents the line with 4 spaces to make it easily pasteable in the `text` properties of `book script containers`.

-I got inspiration from a post from [r/admincraft](https://www.reddit.com/r/admincraft/)

 ## Installation